rachelrakov/Intro_to_Machine_Learning/sections/visualize.md

 ![Same scatter plot as above, but with the order of plotting the data flipped.
 This graph shows that news sentences highly overlap romance sentences in noun and adjective counts.](../images/romance_scatter.png)

-### How do we visual dense highly overlapping data?
+### How do we visualize dense, highly overlapping data?

 As seen above, when the data is very dense the points can sometimes overlap.
 One way to visualize this overlapping data is to shift each point by a tiny amount so that the data is no longer at exactly the same coordinate.
 This technique is called *jittering*.
 In the `jitter` function below, we compute a scale factor by which to multiply random numbers between 0 and 1 so that the jitter is large enough to effect the visualization.